abhishek-paliwal/2020-LEELA-RECIPES/content/2021-05-30-T072038-raw-mango-pickle.md

     - "We will also heat mustard oil and keep it to cool down for 3-4 hours."
     - "Now to the spices that we have taken in the pot, add half a kilo of cooled-down mustard oil and mix them well."
     - "Now cover raw mango pieces in spices little by little.
 Then, keep them in a clean glass jar."
-    - "Repeat this process for all the raw mango pieces, and fill-up the glass jar."
-    - "Add all the remaining spices into the jar.
-Tie the mouth of the glass jar tightly with a cloth."
-    - "Stir the pickle mixture in the glass jar every 2-3 days, so that it does not spoil."
-    - "After 3-4 days, we will put the leftover cooled-down mustard oil in the pickle too."
-    - "Even after adding oil, we have to keep stirring the pickle every 1-2 days, so that the oil and the spices mix well to make the best tasting pickle."
+    - "Repeat this process for all the raw mango pieces, and fill-up the glass jar.
+Add all the remaining spices into the jar.
+Tie the mouth of the glass jar tightly with a cloth.
+Stir the pickle mixture in the glass jar every 2-3 days, so that it does not spoil.
+After 3-4 days, we will put the leftover cooled-down mustard oil in the pickle too.
+Even after adding oil, we have to keep stirring the pickle every 1-2 days, so that the oil and the spices mix well to make the best tasting pickle."
     - "Our delicious Raw Mango Pickle is ready.
-Enjoy it anytime with Roti or Paratha. "
+Enjoy it anytime with Roti or Paratha."

 recipeNotes:
   - "You can also make it in the summer, and store it throughout the year."